 Do you know what is in your weed killer? … Or if deadly nightshade berries are growing on your property?
 There are some really toxic plants, fungi, and chemicals that are commonly mistaken for edible items by dogs.
 It is important that you know what is growing in or around your backyard and always ask for professional help if you are unsure.

 –All of these signs can be caused by many different toxins; therefore, it will be important to work closely with your veterinarian (and possibly the ASPCA National Animal Poison Control Center at 888-426-4435) to determine what made your dog sick.

 -For safety reasons, it is best to have the product packaging/bottle available for reference when speaking with a poison control specialist or veterinarian.
 This will help them identify the specific toxin and determine appropriate treatment options.

 –You may be asked a lot of questions about your dog’s symptoms and recent activities.
 This is an important part of making a proper diagnosis and giving your dog the best chance for a complete recovery.

 –It is very important that you seek veterinary help as soon as possible after noticing any symptoms or changes in behavior.
 The earlier you bring your pet in, the higher the potential for successful treatment.
-In some cases, it is safer to induce vomiting at home (if instructed by your veterinarian), rather than waiting for the pet to develop more serious symptoms.
+In some cases, it is safer to induce vomiting at home (if instructed by your veterinarian) rather than waiting for the pet to develop more severe symptoms.

 -If you are ever in doubt, always seek immediate veterinary attention.